nterreri/thesis/report/main.md

 attention over the last year[^aiarticles].
 With applications of artificial intelligence to using natural language inputs for different purposes, including general purpose mobile device interfaces[^viv].
-Furthermore, several technology companies have started to offer "Artificial Intelligence as a Service" products.
+Furthermore, several technology companies have started offering "Artificial Intelligence as a Service" products.
 Among these are BloomsburyAI (founded at UCL) and bespoken companies such as Google and Microsoft[^aiaas].
 This appears indicative of the fact that chatbot and natural language processing technologies have reached a level of maturity